Gear4music (Holdings) plc

 The Board promotes a corporate culture that is based on sound ethical values and behaviour and aims to lead by example to ensure that these values are apparent and understood in every part of the business.
 We support these values in the annual appraisal process with performance measured relative the values and behaviours we expect of our team, as well as with reference to pre-agreed goals.

-The Board sets the Group’s strategy and ensures that resources are in place in order for the Group to meet its objectives.
-The Board takes responsibility for the performance of the Group and delegates operational management to the Executive Directors, Operational Board and other senior management.
+The Board sets the Group’s strategy and ensures that resources are in place for the Group to meet its objectives.
+The Board takes responsibility for the performance of the Group and delegates operational management to the Executive Directors, Operational Board, and other senior management.
 As outlined in Section 5 above, there are specific matters reserved for the attention of the Board.

-Our Corporate Governance report on pages 38-41 of our 2020 Annual Report and Accounts details the Group’s governance structures and why the Board considers it appropriate and suitable for the Group.
+Our Corporate Governance report in our Annual Report and Accounts details the Group’s governance structures and why the Board considers it appropriate and suitable for the Group.

 Board operation

-The Board meets at least eight times each year in accordance with a scheduled meeting calendar.
-These meetings are supplemented by additional meetings as and when required, and weekly KPI reporting to provide early insight into evolving trends in the business.
+The Board met ten times last financial year in accordance with a scheduled meeting calendar.
+These meetings are supplemented by additional meetings as and when required.

 Decisions are taken democratically after discussion and any concerns remaining unresolved are noted in the minutes of the meeting, which are circulated to all Directors.
 Actions agreed in the meetings are recorded and followed up.